olaracode/react-arrays/README.md

 Start coding a react application

-> If you are working locally instead of using codespaces or gitpod, please follow [local installation steps].(#local-installation) and come back to this part of the readme.
+> If you are working locally instead of using codespaces or gitpod, please follow [local installation steps](#local-installation) and come back to this part of the readme.

 ## How to start coding?